--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Notice the Palm Springs Walk of Stars along Palm Canyon.

-The Walk of Stars is a series of bronze stars that are embedded in the sidewalk along Palm Canyon Drive, honoring celebrities who have contributed to the entertainment industry.
+The Walk of Stars is a series of bronze stars embedded in the sidewalk along Palm Canyon Drive, honoring celebrities who have contributed to the entertainment industry.
 You can spot the stars of Elvis Presley, Elizabeth Taylor, and Frank Sinatra, among others.
-The Walk of Stars is an important part of Palm Springs’ heritage, and serves as a testament to the city’s rich cultural history.
-Whether you’re a fan of classic Hollywood or contemporary entertainment, the Walk of Stars is definitely worth a visit.
+The Walk of Stars is an integral part of Palm Springs’ heritage and serves as a testament to the city’s rich cultural history.
+Whether you’re a classic Hollywood or contemporary entertainment fan, the Walk of Stars is worth visiting.

 star on walk of stars